EWG Report: The Best & Worst Sunscreens Updated for 2017

 The Best and Worst Beach & Sport Sunscreens

-The EWG evaluated over 750 sunscreens in their 10th annual report.
+The EWG evaluated over 850 sunscreens in their 11th annual report.
 They rate them based on ingredients, UVA / UVB protection and stability (“how quickly an ingredient breaks down in the sun”).
-Each receives a score of 1-10, 1 being the best.
+Each receives a score of 1-10, with 1 being the best and 10 being the worst.

+Of those evaluated, 241 sunscreen products made by about 100 different companies got a score of 1 or 2.
 Below is a list of a few top sunscreens that scored a 1 for having safe ingredients (based on current data) and good UV protection.
-About 60 brands scored a 1 or 2.
 You can see the entire list of the best sunscreens on the EWG website.

 A Few Top Sunscreens: